 Daniel Fotu made his NBL debut with the New Zealand Breakers at 23 years of age.
 He went scoreless in his first NBL game.

-The Breakers lost six of their top eight players (Yanni Wetzell, Hugo Besson, Peyton Siva, Finn Delany, Ousmane Dieng and Chasson Randle), and only Thomas Abercrombie, Robert Loe and William McDowell-White returning from the previous season.
+The off-season saw significant roster turnover, with six of the team’s top eight players from the previous season departing.
+Yanni Wetzell, Hugo Besson, Peyton Siva, Finn Delany, Ousmane Dieng, and Chasson Randle left the Breakers, leaving only Thomas Abercrombie, Robert Loe, and William McDowell-White as returning members of the squad.

 Fotu appeared in 14 games for the season and averaged 1.1 points and 0.9 rebounds.
 He did not play in any postseason games.
 He remained a part of the team as they defeated Tasmania in the semifinals before losing the Championship Series to Sydney in five games.